 A Scottish forest through which Perceval, in Fergus, pursued a white stag in a long hunt that finally ended in the forest of Ingegal (Ingagel).
 In the Post-Vulgate Suite du Merlin, it is the location of the Forest of Adventures.
-This was where Gawain, Yvain, and Morholt (Marhaus) met with three maidens who led them on separate quests.
+This was where Gawaine, Ywaine, and Marhaus met with three maidens who led them on separate quests.

 came into a great forest, that was named the country and forest of Arroy, and the country of strange adventures,

 and here they chose for their guides three damsels whom they met at a fountain.
 Aside from the intervention of the Damosel of the Lake in Gawaine’s adventure, there is not much of the supernatural in the succeeding episodes, as Malory records them.